gvwilson/thirdbit/src/fiction/iffy/index.md

 When they can't,
 they fight.
-Never directly or in large numbers—that would draw too much attention—but if a prospector goes missing in the barrens, or a couple of hunters are trampled in their tents, well, everyone has something more important to worry about.
+Never directly or in large numbers—that would draw too much attention—but if a prospector goes missing in the backayonder, or a couple of hunters are trampled in their tents, well, everyone has something more important to worry about.